eclipse-langium/langium-website/hugo/content/docs/document-lifecycle.md

 Indexing of the exported symbols of an AST is executed on documents with the state `Parsed`.
 The default `AstNodeDescriptionProvider` service creates an `AstNodeDescription` for the root node (i.e. the node created by parsing the entry rule) and each named `AstNode` directly descending from the root node.
 This `AstNodeDescription` contains the `type` of the node, its identifier (i.e. the `name` property), the URI of the document where the node is located, and the location of the node inside of the document.
 The generated set of `AstNodeDescription`s makes symbols from a `LangiumDocument` accessible to other documents in the same workspace.

 The default `AstNodeDescriptionProvider` can be overridden to change the selection of exported symbols, or to export them with different names than the plain value of their `name` property.
-However, keep in mind that you cannot access any cross-references in this phase because that requires the document state to be at least `Processed`, which happens later in the build process.
+However, keep in mind that you cannot access any cross-references in this phase because that requires the document state to be at least `ComputedScopes`, which happens later in the build process.

 Once the initial indexing is done, the document's state is set to `IndexedContent`.